rancher/docs/content/rancher/v2.5/en/monitoring-alerting/configuration/advanced/prometheusrules/_index.md

 A PrometheusRule defines a group of Prometheus alerting and/or recording rules.

 > This section assumes familiarity with how monitoring components work together.
-For more information about Alertmanager, see [this section.](../how-monitoring-works/#how-alertmanager-works)
+For more information, see [this section.]({{<baseurl>}}/rancher/v2.5/en/monitoring-alerting/how-monitoring-works)

 ### Creating PrometheusRules in the Rancher UI